mud-ali/pedro-pathing-old-docs/src/misc/pedrovsrr.md

 # Pedro Pathing vs Road Runner

-**Pedro Pathing** is a recently-created library (created early 2024, last updated 10/28/24) somewhat based on Road Runner 0.5.
+**Pedro Pathing** is a recently-created library (created early 2024, last updated 10/28/24) based on Wolfpack Machina's powerplay autonomous movement.
 It uses a custom algorithm to follow trajectories with speed as a top priority.

 Docs: <https://pedro-pathing-projects.github.io/documentation/>